Selecting the best 3D material is crucial in order to realise the true potential of 3D printing in manufacturing.

 Currently, around 90% of all powder bed fusion materials processed worldwide are based on polyamide 12.

 Enrico said: “I think of PA12 as vanilla ice cream.
 For some products and parts, it’s a good material choice, but one material simply cannot be the solution to everything – and never will – especially if you are looking at additive manufacturing for serial production.
-There are a greater range of options out there than ever before.
+There are a greater range of options out there than ever before for selecting the best 3d material.

 “At Ricoh 3D, in addition to Nylon 12 for the multi-jet fusion process, we offer a vast range of materials with diverse mechanical and thermal properties.”